Wang-Derr/ARDRUMINO/README.md

 - Per key sequence probability control
 - Full MIDI output capabilities
 - Limited MIDI input capabilities, supports control of the WAV Trigger via MIDI input but not control of the sequencer
+- Up to 32 GBs of sample storage (on a user provided micro SD card).

 ## Required Arduino Libraries